Blazar

 I am enthusiastic now to have joined the MM group here in Bochum; I feel well-motivated to expand my knowledge and to continue exploiting the potential of multi-messenger observations.

-Dr. Emma Kun (Alexander von Humboldt Fellow), based at RUB
+Dr. Emma Kun (Alexander von Humboldt Fellow)

 Emma